Guest post by Stephen from Full-Time FBA

 So, what do you need to do to protect your account when a customer returns an item saying they no longer want it?

-Here are six steps to take for every returned item on Amazon:
+Here are six steps to take when dealing with Amazon returns:

 1. Keep a record of the return notification email from Amazon.

 When a customer initiates a return of an item ordered via Prime shipping, Amazon immediately issues that refund, without waiting for the item to be returned.
 Amazon will notify you that the refund has been issued from your account.
 You should keep a folder in your email app to organize these emails so you will have a record of this refund and can verify that the return actually occurs within 45 days.

 Related reading: How to keep track of your refunds and reimbursements

 2. If you find that an item was not returned within the 45-day limit, request reimbursement from Amazon.

 Again, see checking if “returned” items are actually returned to FBA for more details.

 3. Protect your seller feedback score by contacting the buyer.